vincent-wat04/tp/docs/UserGuide.md

 **Q**: Can I search for multiple companies at once?<br>
 **A**: Yes!
 Use `find c/COMPANY1 c/COMPANY2` to find contacts at either company (OR logic).

+**Q**: Why does `find` use AND for tags but OR for name/company?<br>
+**A**: Tags act as precise filters, so MeetCLI requires every requested tag to match.
+Name and company keywords are treated as discovery aids, so matching any keyword keeps the search broad.
+When you combine them, the dimensions are applied together (AND) to narrow the list to relevant contacts.

 **Q**: What happens when a meeting is done?<br>
 **A**: MeetCLI currently stores only one "Next meeting" note.
 After you meet the contact, use `edit INDEX m/No meeting scheduled` (or provide a new follow-up) to keep the reminder accurate.